sarfarazstark/learn-full-stack-development/README.md

 ![main](/1_YOp4dWRPoapPW-ZNV7IXyQ.jpeg)

-You only need this post to become a Developer because this post has a nearly an unlimited amount of every type of resource covering everything you will need.
+You only need this repo to become a Developer because this post has a nearly an unlimited amount of every type of resource covering everything you will need.

 <hr>